 Minimum Requirements Credit Hours Choose 18 credit hours from the following (with adviser's approval): EDUC 525.
 Cross Cultural Education 3 EXED 512.
 Behavior Management in the Classroom 3 EXED 560.
 The Nature and Needs of the Gifted Learner 3 EXED 520.
-Differentiation 3 EXED 501.
-Workshop in Special Education 3 (when topic is Nature: Issues of Mild Disabilities) EXED 601.
+Differentiation 3 EXED 502.
+Nature: Issues of Mild Disabilities 3 EXED 601.
 Collaboration and Supervision to Support Exceptional Learners 3 EXED 653.
 Internship in Special Education: Non-teaching 6 EXED 501.
 Workshop in Special Education 3 EXED 615.
 Transition Services for Students with Disabilities 3 EXED 621.
 Nature and Issues of Early Childhood Special Education 3 EXED 625.
 Medical and Technological Aspects of ECSE 3 Selected courses from the autism, ESL and/or gifted programs Additional electives (by advisement only) 12